594422814/TransformerTrack/ltr/README.md

  - [bbreg.atom](train_settings/bbreg/atom.py): Newer settings used for training the network in ATOM, also utilizing the GOT10k dataset.
  - [bbreg.atom](train_settings/bbreg/atom_prob_ml.py): Settings for ATOM with the probabilistic bounding box regression proposed in [this paper](https://arxiv.org/abs/1909.12297).
  - [bbreg.atom](train_settings/bbreg/atom_paper.py): The baseline ATOM* setting evaluated in [this paper](https://arxiv.org/abs/1909.12297).

+## Transformer in TrDiMP
+ If you are familiar with DiMP tracker as well as its original codes, you can easily follow our TrDiMP/TrSiam tracker by referring to the [transformer.py](models/target_classifier) and [dimpnet.py](models/tracking/dimpnet.py).

 ## Training your own networks
 To train a custom network using the toolkit, the following components need to be specified in the train settings.
 For reference, see [atom.py](train_settings/bbreg/atom.py).
 - Datasets: The datasets to be used for training.
 A number of standard tracking datasets are already available in ```dataset``` module.